 iPadOS and iOS operating systems categorize applications into two categories: managed and unmanaged.

-Managed apps are applications deployed by the organization’s IT department using Miradore or some other MDM software.
-The managed apps can be any apps deployed from the App Store or custom in-house applications installed over-the-air.
-The managed apps can be remotely configured, updated, or removed from the devices through the MDM.
-Mail clients, communications software and office apps are typical examples of managed apps.
+Managed apps are applications the organization's IT department deploys using Miradore or some other MDM software.
+It can be any app from the App Store or custom in-house applications installed.
+You can remotely configure, update, or remove the managed app from the devices through the MDM.
+Mail clients, communications software, and office apps are typical examples of managed apps.

 Unmanaged apps, on the other hand, are personal applications installed by the device user.

-Device users can, by default, move data and contents between managed and unmanaged apps freely as they see fit.
+Device users can, by default, move data and contents between managed and unmanaged apps freely as they wish.

-With Miradore, you easily apply restrictions to protect company data and users’ privacy.
-You can do this by denying the data transfer between managed and unmanaged apps on devices that are used for both work and personal matters.
-The devices don’t even have to be supervised.
+With Miradore, you easily apply restrictions to protect company data and users' privacy by denying the data transfer between managed and unmanaged apps on devices used for work and personal matters.
+The devices don't even have to be supervised.

 2. Switch to the Security and privacy tab and check the Deny documents from managed sources in unmanaged destination and Deny documents from unmanaged sources in managed destination fields.
-See the picture and field tooltips for more.
+See the below screen capture and field tooltips for further information.
 After applying these restrictions, device users cannot open data from managed apps in unmanaged apps or vice versa.
 The users still can open managed documents using other managed apps and unmanaged documents using other unmanaged apps.

-3. In addition to the above-mentioned restrictions, you can also consider implementing the following restrictions for added security:
+3. You can also consider implementing the following restrictions for added security:

 On the Device functionality tab: